 4. All Too Well

 The song “All Too Well,” with its delicate electric guitar arpeggios and gentle, persistent acoustic guitar strumming, will captivate you and submerge you in its melancholy from the moment the first note is played.
+It is one of the rawest breakup songs you’ll ever hear.

 The verses sung in Taylor’s signature delicate tone are broken up by interspersed guitar solos that give this track an atmosphere reminiscent of country music.
+The song is full of heartbreak.

 It is not difficult to understand why All Too Well is considered one of Taylor’s most popular songs.
-This song will stay in your head for days, whether for the better or the worse because the chorus is so irresistibly catchy and the chord progression is so straightforward.
+This song will stay in your head for days, whether for the better or the worse, because the chorus is so irresistibly catchy and the chord progression is so straightforward.

 5. Come Back, Be Here